DominicPrg/CLI-Task-Manager/DEVELOPERLOG.md

 - Importance of documenting my thought process early.

 Reflection: This week demonstrated the value of clear structure of a program before dividing it into code.
 I've come to realize that I can work more productively if I've visualized the stage of programming for each part of the software.
 It was satisfying being able to code and implement the functions for a Task object in TaskManager, since I was handling instructions on how to operate said custom objects.
 It helped to illuminate the power of object-oriented programming.

+# Week 2

+### Day 8 - Learn JSON + Setup Library
+What I accomplished:
+- Successfully integrated the nlohmann/json library into my project.
+- Tested creating an object of JSON to familiarize myself with the class.

+What I learned:
+- I learned what JSON (short for JavaScript Object Notation) is defined as: it's a lightweight data-interchange.
+It's indepedent of any programming language, but its conventions draw strong similiarites to the C family of languages (C, C++, C#, Java, etc.).
+- I learned some basic features of the nlohmann/json library.
+- I learned that I could copy-and-paste the "json.hpp" file, available on the GitHub nlohmann/json repository, into my VS Studio to run the code on that platform.

+What issues that I stumbled upon:
+- For VS Code, I tried following the instructions on the official VS Code webpage (https://code.visualstudio.com/docs/languages/cpp) to restart the process for running C++ successfully on the platform.
+However, when I installed MinGw-x64 for Windows and tried installig the tool chain in a terminal, I was met with an error that stated that the program couldn't lock the database.
+I haven't been able to overcome this blockade since.
+- Initially, I endured great difficulty trying to read and understand all of the code, examples, and tutorials posted on the GitHub nlohmann/json library repository webpage.
+This is because I wasn't able to understand the majority of the code displayed at my current C++ proramming level.
+- It was challenging trying to connect the nlohmann/json library to my VS Studio project, as I was bemused on how to approach doing so.

+How I solved/plan to solve the issue:
+- For the MinGw-x64 tool chain blockade, I'm not entirely certain of what my next steps will be.
+I did follow the instructions on the webpage, so the error's origins can be assumed to pertain to my PC, rather than the software itself.
+I'll have to conduct some exploration to what said origins can be, but I don't have any ideas at the moment.
+- For the uncertainity towards the advanced code, a lot of the misunderstanding can be attributed to being unaware of advanced programming techniques and concepts, which will take more time and learning to embrace.
+If I continue to consume more C++ content through books and other sources of media, I'll eventually reach such a stage.
+- In order to connect the nlohmann/json library to my VS Studio project, after some brainstorming and reviewing my options, I concluded with copying-and-pasting the contents of the 'json.hpp' file into a header file for my VS Studio project.